Unleash/unleash/website/docs/contributing/ADRs/front-end/jsx-conditionals.md

 Positive: The codebase will become more type-safe and easier to understand.

 Negative: We import `<ConditionallyRender />` in almost 400 files.
 Significant refactoring effort is required.

+Performance: There was no measurable performance difference between code with and without this component.
+This was tested on production bundle, on the features search (table) and projects list pages.

 ## Migration plan